 1. California

-California is one of the most well-known states for bifurcated divorce.
-Here, you can obtain a divorce decree while leaving financial disputes or custody arrangements for later.
+One of the most well-known states for bifurcated divorces is California.
+Here, you can get a divorce decree without having to worry about custody or money issues right away.

 2. Illinois